Disappearance of Mekayla Bali: Personality

 Mekayla's mother described her as a shy and quiet girl.
 She enjoyed playing the violin and participated in the drama club at her high school, where she was attending 11th grade at the time of her disappearance.
 Likewise, one of her high school friends described her as "caring" and "very conscious about what [...] her friends' needs were".
 Bali had no history of disappearing for extended periods of time, and according to her mother, she was not a "risky kid".
 Although she was bullied at times for her acne, her mother felt that around the time of her disappearance "she was hitting her stride."

 Appearance

 Her description states that at the time of her disappearance Bali was 157 cm tall and weighed 56 kg.
 Her natural hair color is red, but she is known to have changed her hair in the past and was sporting blonde hair at the time of her disappearance.
 Her eye color is blue and her complexion is described as light/fair.
-Her distinguishing features include acne, a slight birthmark the size of a dime on her chin, a few scars on her forehead between her eyes from chicken pox, and a whole row of scars on her thigh from self-harm.
+Her distinguishing features include acne, a slight birthmark the size of a dime on her chin, a few scars on her forehead between her eyes from chicken pox, and a row of scars on her thigh from self-harm.
 Bali sometimes wore glasses.